KaitlynKeil/ThinkStats2/code/reports/report1review.md

 It might have been nice to have a bit more analysis on how much more polarized the edges were and some possible explanation for the effect, but for a first report, it was fine without that.
 Nice job!

+### After Revisions

+Kevin took the changes I suggested to heart and, in my opinion, vastly improved his report.
+He focused the analysis on his questions, formatted things more neatly, and worked on interpretation of results instead of somewhat-related analysis of other questions.
+The PMF could probably have used a mention of the tendency towards moderate responses for both, but it was still an effective report.